Articles and Guides/ Latest Posts

 • you feel you already have a healthy lifestyle but still struggle with health issues and weight gain (this was me)

-While these vegetables can be added back in if correctly prepared, a total elimination for a limited period of time and a slow reintroduction is necessary to assess if they are a problem for you.
+While these vegetables can be added back in if correctly prepared, total elimination for a limited period of time and a slow reintroduction are necessary to assess whether they are a problem for you.

 Please work with your doctor, nutritionist, or health coach to guide and support you through this elimination phase.